 The first step to ridding your lawn and garden of any pest is positive identification.
-Before we discuss getting rid of lawn grubs, let’s first establish exactly what lawn grubs are.
+Before we discuss how to get rid of grubs naturally, let’s first establish exactly what lawn grubs are.

 What Are Lawn Grubs?